Privacy Tips

 6. Use a VPN on Public Wi-Fi

 Public Wi-Fi networks (cafes, airports, hotels) are easy to intercept.
 A VPN encrypts your connection so that even on an untrusted network, your traffic stays private.
-Look for VPN providers that have a strict no-logs policy and have been independently audited.
+Our top recommendations:

 7. Review App Permissions